bhatarchanas/slack_dm_backup/README.md

 1. Ruby v2.2.1 or greater
    To install dependencies run the command
    `$ bundle`
-2. slack-history-export should be installed from https://github.com/hisabimbola/slack-history-export
+2. slack-history-export should be installed.
+Refer https://github.com/hisabimbola/slack-history-export for installation details.

 ### Options:
 Usage: